kadamson615/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code
-My exercise answers for Advent of Code 2021 to prepare for the 2022 round.
-Answers to be uploaded in both Python and R.
+* Respository of my exercise answers for Advent of Code for various years.
+* Answers to be uploaded in both Python and R.